Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Notre Dame Stats and Trends

-- Notre Dame's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Notre Dame's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Notre Dame is 5-2 against the spread and 7-0 overall in games when it records more than 31.3 points.
+- When Notre Dame puts up more than 31.3 points, it is 5-2 against the spread and 7-0 overall.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.